t-d-k/LibreCrypt/docs/translations.md

 	1. Find the two-letter ISO 639-1 Alpha-2 code for the language you want to translate to (e.g. `fr` for French, `de` for German, `ru` for Russian).
 	Call this &#39;XX&#39;.
-	1. Install the latest copy of DoxBox.
+	1. Install the latest copy of LibreCrypt.
-	1. Find the directory DoxBox was installed in (by default <code>c:\Program Files (86)\DoxBox\</code> and copy the `default.po` file stored under
+	1. Find the directory LibreCrypt was installed in (by default <code>c:\Program Files (86)\LibreCrypt\</code> and copy the `default.po` file stored under
 	<code>locale\en\LC_MESSAGES</code> to a new directory called: <code>locale\XX\LC_MESSAGES</code> where &#39;XX&#39; is the language code.
-	You can also find this file in the DoxBoxPortable.zip archive.
+	You can also find this file in the LibreCryptPortable.zip archive.
 	1. Edit your copy of `default.po`, adding the translated versions of each `msgid` string as the corresponding `msgstr` text.
 	For example, a German translation would be:
 	<br/>